phor3nsic/owa-brute-forcer-3/README.md

 ### ⁉️ FAQ

-[Q] What is password spraying?
+> What is password spraying?

-[A] Password spraying is a password guessing technique where the bruteforcer uses one or just a few passwords in each iteration against a list of users in order to avoid account lockout.
-Typically, there is a pause between each iteration.
+*Password spraying is a password guessing technique where the bruteforcer uses one or just a few passwords in each iteration against a list of users in order to avoid account lockout.
+Typically, there is a pause between each iteration.*

-[Q] Can I use OWABF as ordinary OWA bruteforcer?
+> Can I use OWABF as ordinary OWA bruteforcer?

-[A] Sure, just pass -w 0 as option.
-Just remember that it can easily DoS the AD by locking all accounts.
+*Sure, just pass -w 0 as option.
+Just remember that it can easily DoS the AD by locking all accounts.*

-[Q] What is "personalized" password file?
+> What is "personalized" password file?

-[A] It's a password file containing passwords customized per user
+*It's a password file containing passwords customized per user*

-[Q] I still don't get it...
+> I still don't get it...

-[A] Instead of using a single password list for all users, you can prepare separate custom password file for each user, based on his/hers user name, company name, pet name, date of birth etc. It makes password guessing job much more efficient than using "dumb" lists.
-Using a proper tool for the job would probably be the best option.
+*Instead of using a single password list for all users, you can prepare separate custom password file for each user, based on his/hers user name, company name, pet name, date of birth etc. It makes password guessing job much more efficient than using "dumb" lists.
+Using a proper tool for the job would probably be the best option.*
-Check out this tool: https://github.com/dejanlevaja/email2pwd